Marine Engineering Major: Information and Requirements

 A high school diploma and high standardized test scores are the primary prerequisite to gaining entrance into a 4-year university or college with a marine engineering program.
 Students who are preparing to declare a marine engineering major should also take pre-engineering general education courses such as college mathematics and physics.

 Many of the courses involved in a marine engineering bachelor's degree program are technical and scientific in nature.
+For instance, the core courses in a bachelor's degree program in marine engineering offer students a chance to learn about how physics, calculus, technical writing and mechanical engineering can be used to design the operating systems of different boats.
 Some core engineering courses include:

 - Mechanics of marine technology